NonMajorNerd/nonmajornerd.github.io/redemptions.md

 tags: [Nerd_Navy, KnightBot]
 sidebar: knightbot_sidebar
 permalink: redemptions.html
-summary: Channel point redemptions are the primary way to interact with the Chat RPG and your Character.
+summary: Channel point redemptions are the primary way to interact with the Channel Points RPG and your Character.
 ---

 ## Overview
-> Channel point redemptions are the primary way to interact with the Chat RPG and your Character.
+> Channel point redemptions are the primary way to interact with the Channel Points RPG and your Character.
 You will passively gain Channel Points (aka Nerd Notes) while watching [NonMajorNerd's Twitch](https://www.twitch.tv/nonmajornerd) streams.
 >
 > Some redemptions may have a Gold cost in addition to the Channel Points.

 ## New Character
 > ![New Character Redemption](https://github.com/NonMajorNerd/nonmajornerd.github.io/blob/main/_assets/GFX/KB/Redemptions/arch.png?raw=true) Cost: 100 Nerd Notes <br>
-> <i>Create a new character for the !KnightBot RPG ..
+> <i><small>Create a new character for the !KnightBot RPG ..
 Enter your character's name or 'Random' for a random name.
-(Names must be 14 characters or fewer.)</i>
+(Names must be 14 characters or fewer.)</small></i>
 >
 > This redemption is how you create a Character for the Chat RPG.
 If you have an existing Character, creating a new one will replace that Character.
 >